-Kumaon Adds New Chapter to an Old Tea Story
+Kumaon Adds New Chapter To An Old Tea Story

 “I was in my final year of undergraduate school studying electrical engineering.
 I was just trying to figure out what I wanted to do with my life.
 I was visiting Kumaon to see a non-profit called Avani.
 The landscape just grabbed me.
 Winding roads going up into the hills… I was worried about going over the edge… I was seeing landslides for the first time.
 But I really loved the little villages and bazaars and the way of life.
 I remember thinking this is a part of the world that is quietly doing its own thing and has for centuries.
 It’s off the beaten path for everything.
 What I remember most are people’s cheekbones….
 It’s like they had so much joy etched into them from decades of smiling.
 It’s a beautiful place, with very hospitable people.
 There is a bit of a rugged raw feel that spoke to me then and continues to speak to me.”